My Adult Child Was Laid Off. Can We Discuss It Without Ruining the Holidays?

 Be generous with validation and empathy — not advice

 When a child of yours is struggling, it’s natural to want to dole out advice — no matter the situation.
-In the context of a recent layoff, advice may not be well received, says Raffi Bilek, LCSW-C and therapist at The Baltimore Therapy Center.
-So he recommends focusing on validating your child’s feelings and expressing empathy instead.
+In the context of a recent layoff, advice might not be well received, says Raffi Bilek, LCSW-C (licensed certified social worker-clinical) and therapist at The Baltimore Therapy Center.
+He recommends focusing on validating your child’s feelings and expressing empathy instead.

 “Don’t tell them what they should do or, worse, what they should have done — even if you have really helpful thoughts to share,” Bilek insists.
 “Just ask them how they’re doing and give plenty of validation.”